 Shopping stop at Foxford Woolen Mills

-Entrance to Museum of Country Life and grounds of Tourlough Park
+Entrance to Museum of Country Life and grounds of Turlough Park

-2 Nights at the Westport Coast Hotel in Co.
+2 Nights at the Wyatt Hotel in Westport, Co.
 Mayo

 Stop and Shop in Westport town